-There are a number of bills introduced or being drafted that are designed to a single director of the Intelligence Community.
-18 In some approaches, this individual would have operational control of all intelligence agencies, including those in DOD.
+A number of bills have been introduced designed create to a single director of the Intelligence Community.18 In some approaches, this individual would have operational control of all intelligence agencies, including those in DOD.
 Other approaches envision the person filling the USD(I) position simultaneously serving as a Deputy of the DNI/NID.
 Other versions do not precisely define the extent of the DNI's authorities.

 On August 2, 2004 President Bush announced his intention to seek changes in the National Security Act to establish a National Intelligence Director, appointed by the President with the advice and consent of the Senate, who "will oversee and coordinate the foreign and domestic activities of the intelligence [community]."
 The President indicated that the CIA will be managed by a separate director.
-The Administration plan apparently does not envision the NID having the authority to control the budgets of the various agencies nor would the NID singlehandedly submit nominations for agency head positions to the President.
-It is anticipated that the Administration will submit draft legislation to Congress.
+The Administration plan apparently did not envision the NID having the authority to control the budgets of the various agencies nor would the NID singlehandedly submit nominations for agency head positions to the President.
+20